 No. We support doing whatever is right for you.
 Many of the patients we serve are receiving treatments, such as chemotherapy or radiation for cancer, cardiac procedures such as angiography or pacemakers, and surgery.
 You may choose to enroll in clinical trials that offer experimental approaches for your condition.
 If difficult decisions about treatments arise, we can help you sort through the options.

 Most insurers and health plans pay for medical components of palliative care.
 We are fortunate to have institutional support from Dartmouth-Hitchcock Medical Center (DHMC) and private donations that enable us to provide interdisciplinary palliative care to people regardless of any insurance limitations or their ability to pay.

 I'm so sick of being sick, and of the energy and time that health care takes from my everyday life.
 Do I really need to add palliative care to my long list of appointments?

 If you are feeling that way, most likely the answer is yes.
 Feeling overwhelmed is a common challenge of illness and modern treatment.
 Palliative care services are designed to reduce, not add to, the stress, anxiety and energy-sapping effects of illness.
 Your appointments will fit your needs and be focused on what matters most to you at that very moment.
 Together, we can help ease the struggle and exhaustion of being sick.
-Whenever possible, we link the palliative care appointments with other provider appointments to minimize travel to DH, as well as use telephone calls to manage appropriate issues without a visit if possible.
+Whenever possible, we link the palliative care appointments with other provider appointments to minimize travel, as well as use telephone calls to manage appropriate issues without a visit if possible.

 I'm worried about my family and the toll my illness seems to be taking.
 Can you help them?